 - A. Furnish extra materials that match products installed and that are packaged with protective covering for storage and identified with labels describing contents. - 1.
-Keys: Two spares for each type of panelboard cabinet lock. - 2.
-Circuit Breakers Including GFCI and GFEP Types: Two spares for each panelboard. - 3.
-Fuses for Fused Switches: Equal to 10 percent of quantity installed for each size and type, but no fewer than three of each size and type. - 4.
-Fuses for Fused Power-Circuit Devices: Equal to 10 percent of quantity installed for each size and type, but no fewer than three of each size and type.
+Fuses: Equal to 10 percent of quantity installed for each size and type, but no fewer than three of each size and type. - 2.
+Fuse Pullers: Two for each size and type.